$R(5,5)\le 46$: Gluing pairs of pointed graphs

 \textbf{Problem 2:} As we decrease $n_1$ and $n_2$, and increase $d$, the gluing calculations take a lot longer.
 This should not be surprising, as we are starting with fewer specified edges.
 We put a lot of work into optimising the gluing program, but even so the calculation would have taken too long.
 We solve this by showing that it suffices to glue only some of the pairs of pointed graphs from $E$.

 Define the following sets of graphs:

-Define $\bar{E}_i$ to be the dual graphs.
+Define $\bar{E}_1,\bar{E}_2,\bar{E}_3$ to be the sets of complementary graphs.
 Given a graph $G \in \cR(4,5,n)$, let $P(G)$ denote the corresponding set of pointed graphs.
 This set usually consists of $n$ pointed graphs, although some pointed graphs might be isomorphic.
-We pick an ordering of all the possible pointed graphs.
-Here the most difficult graphs to glue should come first.
-Let $P_k(G)$ denote the pointed graphs obtained as follows: First, find the $n$ pointed graphs for $G$ (without removing isomorphic graphs).
-Then sort them according to difficulty, and throw away the $k-1$ most difficult pointed graphs.
+Let $P_k(G)$ denote the set of pointed graphs obtained as follows: First, find the $n$ pointed graphs for $G$ (without removing isomorphic graphs).
+Then sort them according to a heuristic measure of difficulty, and throw away the $k-1$ most difficult pointed graphs.
 At this point we can throw away isomorphic copies of the remaining pointed graphs.

 Given $F \in \cR(5,5,46)$, we can consider the induced subgraph $F[E]$ of $F$ on the vertices with neighbourhood in $E$.
 Similarly, let $F[\bar{E}]$ denote the induced subgraph of $F$ on the vertices with dual neighbourhood in $\bar{E}$.